Become a Noonsite Member

 All ports of entry can be found on the CBP website, with phone numbers.
 Also view them on Noonsite by clicking on the “Explore USA” button and then “Main Ports”.

-The nearest CBP reporting office (which is likely you will have to visit) might be some distance away from your chosen port of entry, requiring a taxi.
+Now with the widely-used ROAM reporting App (see below), choice of port of entry is not so crucial as it’s unlikely you will have to go ashore to visit a CBP reporting office.
+However, if you are not able to clear in using the App, be aware that the nearest CBP reporting office might be some distance away from your chosen port of entry, requiring a taxi.
 No taxi in the USA will accept foreign currency.
 You may not be allowed to rent a car until you have an entry stamp in your passport.
 It would be worthwhile to select an entry port where a CBP office is within a short distance.

 General USA Yacht Clearance Process